Overview

 What to Expect

-The article is a 17-minute read organized into clearly titled sections that progress from general blockchain concepts to Cardano-specific architecture.
-It opens with a Layer 1 analogy comparing a blockchain to an operating system, then moves through consensus, transaction models, native assets, smart contracts, use cases, and the development roadmap.
+Cardano Blockchain Intro is a 17 minute read with clearly titled sections.
+It starts with a simple analogy, comparing a base blockchain to an operating system, then moves through consensus, transactions, native tokens, smart contracts, real-world uses, and the roadmap.

-For readers who want structured coursework after this introduction, the Foundation links to Cardano Academy, which offers formal certification through Pearson VUE.
-Those interested in community-led funding can explore Project Catalyst, also referenced in the article.
+If you want something more structured after reading, the Foundation points to Cardano Academy, which offers formal certificates through Pearson VUE.
+Readers interested in community funding can follow the link to Project Catalyst.